samuelsylvander/vadsbo_dimmerguiden/README.md

 - X Each "product" should have an info icon.
 When clicked it should show a bootstrap modal with info.

 #### 3. NewRoom.jsx
-- Make sure to use bootstrap toggle instead of switch as we do now.
+- X Make sure to use bootstrap toggle instead of switch as we do now.

 #### 4. Summary.jsx
 - X Display project name on summary page as h1 tag